csci-185/spring2024/pages/syllabus.md

 | 2pts | Check | Most of the assignment was completed; works as expected. |
 | 3pts | Check Plus | assignment completed.
 Works as expected. |

-Tutorials are due by 11:59PM on Friday (but I recommend that you just submit them at the end of class).
+Tutorials are designed to be completed during class every Friday.
+That said, you may have until Sunday at 11:59PM to turn them in (i.e., an extra two days).
 I **do not accept late tutorials** because I post the solutions right away.

 ### Quizzes & Final Exam
 There will be 2 quizzes and one final exam over the course of the semester.
 The purpose of these assessments is to ensure that you understand the programming and design concepts that we have been studying.